nervosnetwork/ckb-vm-pprof/README.md

 }
 ```

-We should take the `-g` option on compiling for save the debugging information:
+We should take the `-g` option on compiling for saving the debugging information:

 ```sh
 $ riscv64-unknown-elf-gcc -g -o res/fib res/fib.c